 It your responsibility to self-identify a disability during the apprenticeship registration process and to supply all current supporting documentation such as that from prior educational institutions and agencies, doctor's certificates, psycho-educational assessments and Individual Program Plans (IPPs).

-The division can arrange to have reasonable and appropriate accommodation provided for apprentices if there is sufficient time for planning and implementation.
+The agency can arrange to have reasonable and appropriate accommodation provided for apprentices if there is sufficient time for planning and implementation.
 Therefore, early identification is encouraged.

-For more information on any of these services, please contact your Training Officer or fax a Meeting Request Form to the division at 902-424-0717.
+For more information on any of these services, please contact your Industry Training Consultant.

 It is delivered one to two evenings a week over a six week period and Nova Scotia Community College will provide a Certificate of Continuing Education upon completion.

 Essential skills such as as reading text, document use and math are needed for work, learning and life.
-The division has introduced several new learning options, which include the development of a learning plan, an informal assessment and access to training and supports (e.g. tutoring) to assist apprentices in the technical portion of their training.
-For more information, contact your Training Officer or the office in your trade/region.
+The Apprenticeship Agency has introduced several new learning options, which include the development of a learning plan, an informal assessment and access to training and supports (e.g. tutoring) to assist apprentices in the technical portion of their training.
+For more information, contact your Industry Training Consultant in your trade/region.

 Through the Nova Scotia School for Adult Learning (NSSAL), you can obtain a high school diploma while you are training as an apprentice by attending either an adult high school or a Nova Scotia Community College (NSCC).